alfredjynx/JOSS-GUI-Transcript/paper.md

 # Future Installments

-Next steps include the containerization of the GUI usiung Docker.
+Next steps include the containerization of the GUI using Docker.
 This way, a single command is needed to run it, making it easier for local usage.

 # References